 Registering for ‘New 2’ Training Days

 New2ICU.
 This course provides practical, hands-on experience enabling you to be capable and proficient in the basic requirements of junior doctors in the running of an intensive care unit both during the day and at night.
 It will also teach you the skills and knowledge you will require to manage emergency situations prior to the arrival of senior help.
 You will receive an invitation to attend this course as start of your ICM block.

 Novice Anaesthetist.
 This course covers management of critical incidents with a focus on airway, respiratory, and cardiovascular problems.
 You will receive an invitation to attend this course as start of your Anaesthetics block.

 New2EM.
 This course will provide an introduction to emergency medicine to complement your local departmental induction.
 You will receive an invitation to attend this course as start of your EM block.

 Regional ACCS Training Days

-The Regional ACCS training days are held on the second Tuesday of each month.
+The Regional ACCS training days are usually held on the second Tuesday of each month.
 The training days rotate through the 6 Trusts around the Region.
 Please see the events listing for more details.